Castration: History

 Involuntary castration appears in the history of warfare, sometimes used by one side to torture or demoralize their enemies.
-It was practiced to extinguish opposing male lineages and thus allow the victor to sexually possess the defeated group's women.

 Africa and the Middle East

 Over the 13 centuries of the Arab slave trade in Africa, unknown numbers of Africans were enslaved and shipped to the Middle East.

 "The Caliphate in Baghdad at the beginning of the 10th Century had 7,000 black eunuchs and 4,000 white eunuchs in his palace."
 The Arab slave trade typically dealt in the sale of castrated male slaves.
-Black boys at the age of eight to twelve had their scrotum and penis completely amputated.
-Reportedly, about two of three boys died, but those who survived drew high prices.
+Black boys at the age of eight to twelve had their penises and scrota completely amputated.
+Reportedly, about two out of three boys died, but those who survived drew high prices.

 Europe

-Myth

-In ancient Greek mythology, Cronus castrated his father, Uranus, after the latter imprisoned the Cyclopes and Hecatonchires.

 Slavery

-The employment or enslavement of eunuchs (castrated men) as a separate gender role was practiced in classical and Roman antiquity and continued into the Middle Ages.
+The employment or enslavement of eunuchs (castrated men) was practiced in classical and Roman antiquity and continued into the Middle Ages.
 In the 10th century, slave traders in Verdun in France and in Becâne (Pechina), Spain, castrated captives who were then enslaved as harem attendants in Al-Andalus.

 Punishment

 Edward Gibbon's Decline and Fall of the Roman Empire reports castration of defeated Byzantine Greeks at the hands of the Frankish marquis Theobald of Camerino and Spoleto in the course of 10th-century wars in Italy.
 Gibbon also alludes to a 12th-century incident set out in William Fitzstephen's Vita Sancti Thomae (Life of St. Thomas) in which Geoffrey of Anjou castrated the members of the cathedral chapter of Sens as a punishment for disobedience.
 In the medieval kingdom of Georgia, the 12th-century pretender Demna was castrated by his uncle George III of Georgia to ensure the supremacy of George's branch of the family.
 Another victim of castration was the 12th-century medieval French philosopher, scholar, teacher, and (later) monk Pierre Abélard.
 He was castrated by relatives of his lover, Héloïse.
 Bishop Wimund, a 12th-century English adventurer and invader of the Scottish coast, was blinded and castrated after losing a power struggle.
 In medieval England, men found guilty of high treason were hanged, drawn and quartered, which often included emasculation (removal of the genitalia).
-William Wallace, the Scottish resistance leader, was castrated as part of his execution in 1305 for high treason.